stevemao/javascript-cant-replace-html/README.md

 ## `<iframe>`

-This is the only way to have a browser inside your website.
+This is the only way to have a "browser" inside your website.